Cotes-d'Armor tourism & sightseeing

 The Cotes d'Armor department of northern Brittany is most visited for its stunning coastline including the 'coast of pink granite' and many beaches, while the attractive historical towns such as Lannion and Dinan provide a fascinating glimpse into the long and colourful history of the region

-The Cotes d'Armor department occupies a substantial part of the northern coast of Brittany, from beyond Lannion in the east and almost to Dinard to the west, and also the countryside to the south of this coast.
+The Cotes d'Armor department occupies a substantial part of the northern coast of Brittany, from beyond Lannion in the west and almost to Dinard to the east, and also the countryside to the south of this coast.

 While it is to enjoy the impressive sandy beaches, cliffs and coastal scenery that most visitors come to this region, be sure to also take the time to explore some of the towns and villages a little way inland!